zerodogg/ampache-apache-docker/README.md

 # ampache-apache

-Docker container for Ampache, a web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.
+Docker container for [Ampache](http://ampache.org), a web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.

+This image ships ampache on top of mod_php on Apache.
+It is listening on port
-This is image does not come with a database.
-It is suggested that you install a separate container (for instance [the official mariadb](https://hub.docker.com/_/mariadb/) image) and then either `--link` the container or put it on the same network as the ampache container.
+80. It does not come with a database.
+It is suggested that you install a separate container (for instance [the official mariadb](https://hub.docker.com/_/mariadb/) image) and then either `--link` the container or put it on the same docker network as the ampache container.
 Then you can connect to it from your ampache container.

 ## Quick usage
 ```bash